hkrusers/twitteranalysis/README.md

 # Twitter Analysis Demo

-The project aims to
+The project aims to demonstrate how to use real time social media data to have a quick glimpse of what people are talking about a specific topic right now.
 1. Download streaming data from Twitter.
-2. Perform Latent Dirichlet Allocation on the data.
+2. Perform Latent Dirichlet Allocation (LDA) on the data, to quickly summarise different sub-topics.

 This is put together during the Data Science HK unhackathon on 20170813.